VeronikaPrielozna/biodiva/README.md

 # biodiva
 Biological diversity analysis

-# README in the process
+# README and finishing of functions in the process

 ### Introduction